Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # Password for AMQP authentication.
 CONFIG_AMQP_AUTH_PASSWORD=PW_PLACEHOLDER

-# IP address of the server on which to install MariaDB.
+# 数据库服务器IP | IP address of the server on which to install MariaDB.
 If a MariaDB
 # installation was not specified in CONFIG_MARIADB_INSTALL, specify
 # the IP address of an existing database server (a MariaDB cluster can
 # also be specified).